Notice

 • What does “self-paced” mean?

-• Spend more time on subjects or skills they find challenging or intriguing.
+• Spend more time on challenging or interesting topics

-• Take ownership of their learning journey with support from guides.
+• Take ownership of their learning with support from guides

 • What type of grading system is used?

-We use a mastery-based grading system that assesses learning through real-world tasks and projects that allow students to demonstrate their skills and knowledge in meaningful ways.
+Learning is evaluated through real-world tasks and projects that allow students to apply their knowledge in meaningful ways.

 • How else do you assess student progress?